Chris’ Italian Meatballs

 Recipe

-In addition to the onions and meat, you will want to add eggs, breadcrumbs, milk, cheese, herbs like parsley and maybe basil plus additional salt and pepper.
 If you want to make the meatballs spicy you could add red pepper flakes or even Calabrian chilis.
 Not Another Cooking Show has a great recipe for this.

-Mix all of these ingredients together so that they are uniformly distributed.
+4 Mix all of these ingredients together so that they are uniformly distributed.
 I recommend using your hands for this.
 Just get in there.

 Ingredients